*This post may contain affiliate links.

 5. The first evidence of the use of the word Halloween comes from Scotland in the early 16th century.
 It was slang for All-Hallows-Eve.

-6. The colours orange and black represent Halloween because orange is the color of pumpkins (and autumn) and black is associated with death.
+6. The colors orange and black represent Halloween because orange is the color of pumpkins (and autumn) and black is associated with death.

 7. The tradition of carving a jack o’ lantern started in the United Kingdom.
 They were carved on All Hallows Eve and left on the door step to ward off evil spirits.